Punvireakroth/Survey/README.md

 ### Package contents

-Here's what you can expect to find in each of the directories and files in the USWDS package:
+Here's what you can expect to find in each of the directories and files in the ISI Survey project:

 - `/.storybook`: Storybook configuration files (not used in USWDS projects)
 - `/dist`: Compiled or collected files